LAAC-LSCP/ChildProject/docs/source/samplers.rst

 Two consecutive vocalizations are considered part of the same conversational block if they are not separated by an interval longer than a certain duration, which by default is set to 1000 milliseconds.

-Then, the amount of conversational turns (between the key child and adults) is calculated for each conversational block.
+Then, the amount of conversational turns (by default, between the key child and female/male adults) is calculated for each conversational block.
 The sampler returns, for each unit, the desired amount of conversations with the higher amount of turns.

 This sampler, unlike the High-Volubility sampler, returns portions of audio with variable durations.